cow-killer/dualsense-led-configurator/README.md

 * Disco/Progress bar LED patterns

 Pressing any of those types of buttons (which have been labeled as unstable accordingly) will cause the program to loop indefinitely.
 You'll need to one of the following:
-* Press `Enter` in the terminal window to close the application
+* Press `Enter` in the terminal window to either close the application or keep it from looping
 * force exit the application through your system monitor
 * disconnect your DS